moorepants/dissertation/davisbicycle.rst

 Rider Harnesses
 ===============

-The bicycle was designed to accomodate a range of allowable rider motions.
+The bicycle was designed to accommodate a range of allowable rider motions.
 I designed it with three modes in mind.
 Firstly, the rider can simply have complete free rider biomechanical motion as they would when normally riding a bicycle.
 The second design was intended to restrict almost all of the rider's